Lumpenopsis

-Lumpenopsis is a genus of marine ray-finned fishes belonging to the family Stichaeidae, the pricklebacks or shannies.
+Lumpenopsis is a genus of marine ray-finned fishes belonging to the family Opisthocentridae, the rearspined fin pricklebacks.
 These fishes are found in the North Pacific Ocean.

 Taxonomy

 Lumpenopsis was first proposed as a monospecific genus in 1916 by the Russian zoologist Vladimir Soldatov when he described Lumpenopsis pavlenkoi from Peter the Great Bay on the Sea of Japan, which was its only species and which Soldatov also designated as its type species.
-The genus is placed in the subfamily Opisthocentrinae within the family Stichaeidae by some authorities, while others treat the subfamily as a valid family the Ophistocentridae.
+The genus is placed in the family Ophistocentridae.

 Etymology

 Lumpenopsis means "similar in appearance to Lumpenus, although this genus has some differs by having teeth on the vomer, lower dorsal fin spines and in the gill membranes not being joined to the isthmus.